JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 I knew I couldn’t breathe it, but at that moment I wanted to feel nothing and feel something different thanthe pain I was feeling.
 I needed to have some quick escape from this bullshit.
 So for that brief moment I suffocated myself.
 The pain was gone a small bit and it felt good.
 But within a few seconds a new pain came into me; the pain of actually not being able to breathe.

-I quickly pulled my head out, grasped my throat with me hands and gasped for air when my brother came into lab.
+I quickly pulled my head out, grasped my throat with my hands and gasped for air when my brother came into lab.

 “What happened?” he said, looking straight at me.

 “Nothing!”
 I said as I audibly gasped for air.

-My brother could clearly see what was happening but I shook it off as an accident.
-Despite my gasping for air, he did not run over and do anything to help me.
-He simply placed the test tubes on the table and went back to work undoing the damage I had don’t.
+My brother could clearly see what was happening but shook it off as, “No big deal.”
+Despite me clearly gasping for air, he did not run over and do anything to help me.
+He simply placed the test tubes on the table and went back to work undoing the damage to his work I had done.

 “You are not stupid?
 Why did you do this?” he asked me again, oblivious not only to the fact I had no idea what this work entailed but also oblivious to the fact I was still struggling to breathe.

-After a few minutes I started to feel normal again, while my brother was still hunched over the test tubes still doing his work when I said, “I am going home…”
+After a few minutes I started to feel normal again, while my brother was still hunched over the test tubes still doing his work when I spontaneously said, “I am going home…”

 “No!
 Wait!
 I will drive you!” he shouted, which was odd.
 He occasionally hijacked my attempts to leave on my own in the past, but as long as I had been “working” for him, he knew I would take the train home.